JorisCeulemans/sikkel/README.md

 ## Installation

-Sikkel requires Agda 2.6.2 and the Agda standard library (version 1.7).
+Sikkel is tested with Agda 2.6.3, but it is probably also still compatible with Agda 2.6.2.
+It uses the Agda standard library (version 1.7.2).
 To use the library in your Agda development, perform
 ```
 git clone https://github.com/JorisCeulemans/sikkel.git
 ```
-and add the path to Sikkel to the `libraries` file in your `AGDA_DIR` (see https://agda.readthedocs.io/en/v2.6.2/tools/package-system.html for more info).
+and add the path to Sikkel to the `libraries` file in your `AGDA_DIR` (see https://agda.readthedocs.io/en/v2.6.3/tools/package-system.html for more info).
 You can then add a `.agda-lib` file to your project containing
 ```
 depend: sikkel